lancewood1/cloud-native-course-errata/README.md

 - Add `MemoryHealthIndicator`: if the ratio of freeMemory/totalMemory is less than 0.9, return `DOWN` status.
 Otherwise, return `UP` status.
   (The solution project is available from https://github.com/sashinpivotal/helloworld1)
+- How to use Actuator health checks in Cloud Foundry to discard unhealthy AI's?
 - Is adding "instrumentation" code such as counting "number of times a call is made" as described in the lab document a good practice?
 Is there an alternative?